Conditional Diffusion Models for Semantic 3D Brain MRI Synthesis: Abstract

 \section{Abstract}

-The demand for artificial intelligence (AI) in healthcare is rapidly increasing.
-However, significant challenges arise from data scarcity and privacy concerns, particularly in medical imaging.
-While existing generative models have achieved success in image synthesis and image-to-image translation tasks, there remains a gap in the generation of 3D semantic medical images.
-To address this gap, we introduce Med-DDPM, a diffusion model specifically designed for semantic 3D medical image synthesis, effectively tackling data scarcity and privacy issues.
-The novelty of Med-DDPM lies in its incorporation of semantic conditioning, enabling precise control during the image generation process.
-Our model outperforms Generative Adversarial Networks (GANs) in terms of stability and performance, generating diverse and anatomically coherent images with high visual fidelity.
-Comparative analysis against state-of-the-art augmentation techniques demonstrates that Med-DDPM produces comparable results, highlighting its potential as a data augmentation tool for enhancing model accuracy.
-In conclusion, Med-DDPM pioneers 3D semantic medical image synthesis by delivering high-quality and anatomically coherent images.
-Furthermore, the integration of semantic conditioning with Med-DDPM holds promise for image anonymization in the field of biomedical imaging, showcasing the capabilities of the model in addressing challenges related to data scarcity and privacy concerns.
-Our code and model weights are publicly accessible on our GitHub repository at \underline {https://github.com/mobaidoctor/med-ddpm/}, facilitating reproducibility.
+Artificial intelligence (AI) in healthcare, especially in medical imaging, faces challenges due to data scarcity and privacy concerns.
+Addressing these, we introduce Med-DDPM, a diffusion model designed for 3D semantic brain MRI synthesis.
+This model effectively tackles data scarcity and privacy issues by integrating semantic conditioning.
+This involves the channel-wise concatenation of a conditioning image to the model input, enabling control in image generation.
+Med-DDPM demonstrates superior stability and performance compared to existing 3D brain imaging synthesis methods.
+It generates diverse, anatomically coherent images with high visual fidelity.
+In terms of dice score in the tumor segmentation task, Med-DDPM achieves 0.6207, close to the 0.6531 dice score of real images, and outperforms baseline models.
+Combined with real images, it further increases segmentation accuracy to 0.6675, showing the potential of our proposed method for data augmentation.
+This model represents the first use of a diffusion model in 3D semantic brain MRI synthesis, producing high-quality images.
+Its semantic conditioning feature also shows potential for image anonymization in biomedical imaging, addressing data and privacy issues.
+We provide the code and model weights for Med-DDPM on our GitHub repository (https://github.com/mobaidoctor/med-ddpm/) to support reproducibility.